marcopennekamp/lore/specification/expressions.md

 ##### String Operators

 One might expect the plus operator to support **string concatenation**.
 This is not the case in Lore.
 In most cases, *interpolation* will be the preferable option compared to operative concatenation.
-In all other cases, most likely when you're working algorithmically with strings, concatenation is provided as a function `concat`.
+In all other cases, most likely when you're working algorithmically with strings, concatenation is provided as a function `lore.String.concat`.

-(**Note:** This will obviously change when we introduce user-defined operators.)

 ##### Equality and Order

-Two strings are equal if they have the same length and characters.
+Two strings are equal if they have exactly the same bytes.
 Strings are ordered alphabetically.

 ### Tuples

 Lore supports **tuples**.
 As described by tuple types, tuples are fixed-size, heterogeneous lists of values.
-Tuples are simply created by putting parentheses around comma-separated values: `(a, b, c)`.
-A tuple value's type is the tuple type of the respective element types.
+Tuples are created by putting parentheses around comma-separated values: `(a, b, c)`.
+The tuple's type is constructed from the element types.

 ###### Example

 ```
+use lore.Tuple.get

 let t = (a, b, c)
 get(t, 0) // a
 get(t, 2) // c